balboacodes/arrayable/.github/CONTRIBUTING.md

 ## Guidelines

-- Only submit pull requests for feature parity with Laravel's array helpers.
-If you think a feature outside of what Laravel offers would benefit the community, [create a discussion](https://github.com/balboacodes/arrayable/discussions) about it first.
 - Ensure code is formatted by running `npm run format`
 - Create passing tests for new features and make sure existing tests are passing by running `npm run test`